Beginning in 2017 we began to try something new with our company work schedule here at the Blanc Media.

 But first, a bit of backstory…

-As I write this, I’ve been working for myself for 6 whole years now.
-My approach toward work has always tended a bit toward the “pedal to the metal” variety.
+It was in 2011 that I began working myself.
+And my approach toward work had always tended a bit toward the “pedal to the metal” variety.

-My tendency can be to work long hours, work on the weekends, and work 52 weeks a year.
-It’s not that I’m a workaholic — it’s just that when I get locked in on a project it’s all I can think about.
+My natural tendency can be to work long hours, work on the weekends, and work 52 weeks a year.
+When I get focused in on a project it’s all I can think about.
 It’s not just work-stuff, it’s anything: from a project around the house, to a book I’m really enjoying, etc.

 My personality is simply one that tends to go all in on something until it’s completed.